 - Surgery can cure hearing loss or make it better.
 During a surgical procedure called stapedectomy, a small bone in the middle ear is partly or completely replaced by a prosthesis.

 - Some supplements like calcium and vitamin D which are important for bone health could help to slow down your hearing loss.
 Fluoride, which also affects the health of your teeth and bones, may be helpful as well.
 However, these treatments have not been definitively established as being beneficial nor their safety confirmed.
-Do remember to check with your doctor before taking supplements so you do not overdose on them.
+Do remember to check

 - A hearing aid can amplify sounds and make it easier for you to hear.
 But do note that it can not cure hearing loss or stop it from worsening.7